working-group-two/engineering-blog/pages/operators.md

 We do not own the end-users, and we do not handle the wholesale capacity agreements.
 We are a neutral platform for an eco-system of operators, partners and developers.

 Our business model is based on
-- an affordable start-up cost;
+- An affordable start-up cost;
-- a fee per active user;
+- A fee per active user;
-- revenue share on additional products or services that are monetized
+- Revenue share on additional products or services that are monetized